Martyna-Zmi/Listify/README.md

 **Listify**

-A Web API with data about artists, albums and tracks.
-Also includes a web application to view data and send requests.
+A REST API with data about artists, albums and tracks.
+Also includes a separate MVC web application

 Technology used:
-- Java [+ Spring Boot, hibernate - connects to MySQL database]
+- Java [+ Spring Boot, hibernate - connects to MySQL database, ThymeLeaf]
 - HTML and CSS

 The API also has a separate module to import data from Spotify Web API

+External database required